Our top 10 reasons to visit Finland | Finnair

 National parks

 Walk, hike and enjoy the peace in one of Finland’s many national parks.
 Breathe in the cleanest air of the world and drink crystal clear water from a cold fell stream.
-You can find altogether 40 national parks in Finland and they are scattered around Finland’s long and beautiful country.
+You can find altogether 40 national parks in Finland, and they are scattered around Finland’s long and beautiful country.
 Explore, for example, the Pallas-Yllästunturi National Park in Lapland, the Oulanka National Park in Kuusamo and Nuuksio in the capital area in Southern Finland.

 Santa Claus

-Although the exact location of his private retreat in Korvatunturi, Lapland, is unknown, his official hometown is Rovaniemi, where he greets visitors all year round.
+Although the exact location of his private retreat in Korvatunturi, Lapland, is unknown, Santa’s official hometown is Rovaniemi, where he greets visitors all year round.
 Santa Claus Village is located right on the border of the Arctic Circle.
 You will find plenty of atmospheric restaurants, cafes and gift shops as well as Finnish design inside the Village’s cute wooden buildings.
-And what is the best, you can even spend a night in this charming Christmas atmosphere!
+And what is best, you can even spend a night in this charming Christmas atmosphere!

 Midnight Sun